the-red-feather/thesis/P1/thesis-context-definition.md

 - Preview data (MultiLine Preview Widget)
 - Export data (MultiLine export Widget)

+> [Ken] Nice, reusable, doable.
+Issue might be: these are quite Input-> output focussed.
+Maybe a stronger focus on processing.
+Maybe something which does not rely on a huge intake of geodata.
+I Think all three apps require a web-load module.
+Maybe a local-loader would also be nice.
+Also for local debugging.

 ## Application 2: Get geometry of a street based on a street name